ddewaele/GoogleMapsV2WithActionBarSherlock/GoogleMapsV2WithActionBarSherlock/Part3.md

 							.zoom(googleMap.getCameraPosition().zoom)
 							.build();

-the CameraPosition allows us to define the target (where does the camera needs to go), the bearing (where should the camera be pointing at), the tilt and the zoom.
+the CameraPosition allows us to define

+- the target (where does the camera needs to go)
+- the bearing (where should the camera be pointing at)
+- the tilt
+- the zoom.

-If you can opt not to specify any values for them, the Camera will keep the current bearing, tilt and zoom while doing its movement.
+If you don't specify a values for either one of them, the Camera will keep the current bearing, tilt and zoom while doing its movement.

 We'll just hardcode these values for now...